SICK! Professor Caught On Camera Telling Class Mandalay Bay Massacre Is Trump's Fault [VIDEO] | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.

-So here’s what you could have already guessed about Winkelmann, because she is a cookie cutter as they come.
+So, here’s what you could have already guessed about Winkelmann, because she is as cookie cutter as they come.
 She was a Fulbright scholar whose main focus was what?

 Imperialism and ethnic studies….